amityadav/AWS-SAA-C02-Notes-2020/Course/VPC/README.md

 Q. Can I use AWS Direct Connect or hardware VPN connections to access VPCs I’m peered with?
 ---
 No. “Edge to Edge routing” isn’t supported in Amazon VPC.

+Q. Is VPC peering traffic within the region encrypted?
+---
+No. Traffic between instances in peered VPCs remains private and isolated – similar to how traffic between two instances in the same VPC is private and isolated.

+Q. Is Inter-Region VPC Peering traffic encrypted?
+---
+Traffic is encrypted using modern AEAD (Authenticated Encryption with Associated Data) algorithms.
+Key agreement and key management is handled by AWS.

+Q. What if my peering connection goes down?
+---
+AWS uses the existing infrastructure of a VPC to create a VPC peering connection; it is neither a gateway nor a VPN connection, and does not rely on a separate piece of physical hardware.
+There is no single point of failure for communication or a bandwidth bottleneck.

+Inter-Region VPC Peering operates on the same horizontally scaled, redundant, and highly available technology that powers VPC today.
+Inter-Region VPC Peering traffic goes over the AWS backbone that has in-built redundancy and dynamic bandwidth allocation.
+There is no single point of failure for communication.

+If an Inter-Region peering connection does go down, the traffic will not be routed over the internet.

+Q. What CloudWatch metrics are available for the interface-based VPC endpoint?
+---
+Currently, no CloudWatch metric is available for the interface-based VPC endpoint.

+Q. Who pays the data transfer costs for the traffic going via the interface-based VPC endpoint?
+---
+The concept of data transfer costs is similar to that of data transfer costs for EC2 instances.
+Since an interface-based VPC endpoint is an ENI in the subnet, data transfer charges depend on the source of the traffic.
+If the traffic to this interface is coming from a resource across AZ, EC2 cross-AZ data transfer charges apply to the consumer end.
+Customers in the consumer VPC can use AZ-specific DNS endpoint to make sure the traffic stays within the same AZ if they have provisioned each AZ available in their account.

+Q. How many VPCs, subnets, Elastic IP addresses, and internet gateways can I create?
+---
+You can have:

+Five Amazon VPCs per AWS account per region
+Two hundred subnets per Amazon VPC
+Five Amazon VPC Elastic IP addresses per AWS account per region One internet gateway per Amazon VPC

+10.20.12.23/20 - This subnet will have 2**(32-20) = 4096 IP address

+10.20.12.23/16 = 2**(32-16) = 65536